nosnoc/nosnoc/README.md

 3. Solving the nonsmooth nonlinear programs via homotopy methods.
 Enables the use of off-the-shelf solvers like IPOPT and SNOPT.

-**NOSNOC** relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of systems with switches and jumps.
+**nosnoc** relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of systems with switches and jumps.
 It enables the treatment of a broad class of nonsmooth systems in a unified way.

-NOSNOC offers several ways to treat switched systems, piecewise smooth systems, Filippov systems, hybrid systems, rigid body models with impacts and friction in simulation, and optimal control.
+nosnoc offers several ways to treat switched systems, piecewise smooth systems, Filippov systems, hybrid systems, rigid body models with impacts and friction in simulation, and optimal control.
 It discretizes a Dynamic Complementarity System (DCS) with the FESD method and solves the resulting mathematical program with complementarity constraints (MPCCs).
 The MPCCs are solved in a homotopy loop with a standard solver like IPOPT or SNOPT.
 The user may directly provide a DCS or define the different modes of a Filippov system and the reformulation is automated.

-With NOSNOC one can simulate and solve optimal control problems subject to different kinds of nonsmooth systems, by declaring the `dcs_mode`:
+With nosnoc one can simulate and solve optimal control problems subject to different kinds of nonsmooth systems, by declaring the `dcs_mode`:
 1. `settings.dcs_mode = 'Stewart'` - for treating Filippov systems via Stewart's reformulation
 2. `settings.dcs_mode = 'Step'` - for treating nonsmooth systems via set valued step functions (covers also all Filippov systems that are treated with Stewart's).
 3. `settings.dcs_mode = 'CLS'` - for rigid bodies with friction and impact (also called complementarity Lagrangian systems (CLS)) - uses FESD tailored to CLS.